erikkroes/erikkroes-nl/src/blog/no-your-website-does-not-have-a-mobile-version.md

 ### It's not just touch

 While mobile phones often have a touch screen, it's certainly not the only way to control them.
 People can use external keyboards instead.
-People can use a {% term "screen reader", screen-reader %} to control their phone.
+People can use a {% term "screen reader", "screen-reader" %} to control their phone.
 There's Switch Control or Switch Access.
 All of those rely on being able to operate a website with a keyboard.
 And then there's also voice control, which does not rely on the keyboard, but does show there's a whole world beyond touch.
 Those are just some (sort of) common ways to control a phone beyond touch.
-The world of {% term "assistive technology", assistive-technology %} is rich and features many more ways and devices.
+The world of {% term "assistive technology", "assistive-technology" %} is rich and features many more ways and devices.

 ### It's not just small screens